-Online poker rooms must be able to verify your current location in order to verify that you are within the state.
+Online poker rooms must be able to verify your current location in order to verify that you are physically within the state borders.
 The geolocation service providers must be licensed in the respective state and are listed on the website of the state’s gambling authority in charge.

 Another worry of poker players all over the world is related to the fairness of the games.
-The poker sites use the random number generator (RNG) technology, which essentially represents complex algorithms that ensure every hand is dealt in a fair and random way without favoring certain players.
+Legit, reputable poker sites use random number generator (RNG) technology, which essentially consists of complex algorithms that ensure every hand is dealt in a fair and random way without favoring certain players.

 The RNG is verified by independent companies and the certificate is displayed on the website of the operators.

 Rigging the online poker games in anyone’s favor would serve no purpose for regulated US sites as they risk the loss of their online gaming license.
 Heavy fines may be implemented and they may even forfeit their chance to receive a license in any other US states in the future.

 With that license, comes plenty of benefits such as the option for problem gamblers to self exclude, measures in place to prevent bots, geo-location tools, guaranteed fair games, and the support of a balanced player ecology.